-A few years ago, I posted our working daily homeschool schedule.
-It was based on the needs of my family at the time.
+A few years ago, I posted our simple daily homeschool schedule.
+It was based on the needs of my family at the time when I wasn’t a working mom.
 One of the most beautiful facets was that it relied on chunks of time during the day.
 So if the baby didn’t nap like he should have or if someone needed to go to the doctor, the entire day wasn’t wasted.
 We could easily get back on schedule, even with disruptions.

 As my kids have grown, so has the schedule.
 I’ve found that we needed to have a little more structure, mostly due to my work schedule.
 I’ve also found that with a little less flexibility, my children can get more accomplished, as they are certain what they should be doing at any given moment.
 I’ve been testing it out and growing into it for several months now.
 The overall family consensus is that it works very well for us.
 So we thought we would share it with you!

 In a sense, the schedule is still in chunks.
 Although I haven’t outlined it as such on the schedule.
 It still follows a similar regimen to the old one: morning chunk, lunch chunk, afternoon chunk, and evening chunk.
 The difference really is in the detail that we follow in that chunk.
 Instead of a loose list of things to accomplish, I’ve assigned more structured time frames.

 This is the part of the day BEFORE we start school.
 It starts with me getting up and starting my day off right with God’s word, and then utilizing a fresh mind to work on upcoming projects.
 When the kids get up, the start with the morning checklist to help them accomplish a morning devotion time, breakfast, and morning chores.

 I’ve done the school chunk many different ways.
 But in this stage of life, it’s working best as a concentrated chunk in the morning.
 (Remember to do what is right for you!
 It doesn’t have to be done in the morning.)